Intrinsic Value

 Why is Intrinsic Value Important?

-The primary role of the investor is to estimate intrinsic value in order to determine whether a stock is undervalued, fairly valued, or overvalued:
+Buy and sell decisions: The primary role of the investor is to compare intrinsic value to market price:

-• Undervalued: If the intrinsic value is greater than the market price, the stock may be a good buy.
-The difference between intrinsic value and market price represents the margin of safety.
+• Undervalued: Intrinsic value is greater than market price.
+The stock may be a good buy, and the gap represents the margin of safety.

 How to Calculate Intrinsic Value